threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 test_predictions = model.predict(X_test)
 ```

 That's it.
+We stuffed something into our box and it spit something back out.
+We pressed the Slice button!
-Test_predictions is now an array of predictions.
-You probably want to do something useful with them and check how well our model did now that it was confronted with all new data.
+test_predictions is now an array of predictions.
+You probably want to do something useful with the predictions and check how well our model did now that it was confronted with all new data.

-I like to organize my predictions vs my actual in a dataframe, but it's not necessary.
+I like to organize my predictions vs my actuals in a dataframe, but it's not necessary.

 ```
 predicted_prices = pd.DataFrame({"Actual": y_test, "Predicted": test_predictions)})